 The recipe below provides an easy way to make homemade rice krispies either to eat as a cereal or to make rice krispies bars.

 By making your own homemade rice krispies, you can enjoy all the crispy yumminess without taking the risk of developing food allergies or digestive issues from factory produced versions loaded with toxic grain proteins.

-Homemade Rice Krispies
+Rice Krispies Cereal Recipe

 Combine rice and water in a pot.
 Note: It is best not to use wild rice or brown rice for this recipe.

-Optional step to add extra digestibility to the rice: Stir in yogurt, buttermilk, lemon juice, whey or cider vinegar and leave covered on the counter for a minimum of 7 hours.
+Optional step to add extra digestibility to the rice: Stir in yogurt, buttermilk, lemon juice, whey or apple cider vinegar and leave covered on the counter for a minimum of 7 hours.

 Bring pot to a boil.
 Cover with a tight fitting lid, reduce heat to a low simmer and cook for 10-15 minutes or until all the liquid is absorbed.

 Remove pot from heat, crack the lid slightly and let cool.